In this article, we will explore the latest news about Signal Detection in Pharmacovigilance.

 MAHs with APIs included in the EMA list of active substances involved in the pilot should continue to monitor them in EudraVigilance.
 All other MAHs also have access to EudraVigilance and can integrate data into their own signal management processes / systems.
 However, during the pilot they will have no obligation to continuously monitor EudraVigilance and inform the regulatory authorities of validated signals from EudraVigilance.

-The European Medicines Agency (EMA) and the European Commission (EC) have now agreed to further extend the pilot on signal detection until the end of 2022.
+EMA and the European Commission have agreed, in August 2022 to further extend the pilot until the end of 2023.

 More detailed information is available under Signal management on the EMA website.